adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 3. Because they are easier to find

-Visual classes are used on a multitude of elements.
-So searching for HTML with a visual class will yield many results.

-Semantic class names are unique, so a search will yield just one result making it easy to track down the HTML.
+Searching for HTML with a non-semantic classes will yield many results.
+Semantic class are unique, so a search will yield just one result making it easy to track down the HTML.

 ## 4. Because they reduce the risk of regression

-Editing a visual class increases the chance of regression because they appear on a multitude of elements.

-As semantic class names are unique, changes will only apply to the module in question reducing the risk of regression.
+Editing a visual class increases the chance of regression elsewhere.
+As semantic classes are unique, changes will only apply to the module in question reducing the risk of regression.

 ## 5. Because visual classes aren't worth it

-If we're going to do `<div class="red">` we may as well do `<div style="color: red">`.
-Afterall, it's more explicit.
+We may as well inline styles.
+It's more explicit and reduces the CSS footprint to zero.
+But mixing concerns is impractical and removes our ability to cache.

-But this mixes concerns and removes the benefit of being able to cache CSS.
-Also, isn't `.red` a repeat of the exact same abstraction that CSS gives us for free with `color: red`?
+> Isn't `.red`, for example, the exact same abstraction that CSS already gives us for free with `color: red`?

 ## 6. Because they provide hooks for automated tests